alexandrajulius/python-katas/README.md

 ```

 ### Fixtures
-Store a fixture.txt file in your `/tests/fixtures` directory.
+Store your fixture file as [/tests/fixtures/fixture.txt](https://github.com/alexandrajulius/python-katas/blob/master/advent_of_code/2019/tests/fixtures/day_02.txt).
-In your [test_example.py](https://github.com/alexandrajulius/python-katas/blob/master/advent_of_code/2019/tests/unit/test_day_02.py) use the pytest `fixture` decorator to create a method that reads the file and returns its content.
+In your [test_example.py](https://github.com/alexandrajulius/python-katas/blob/master/advent_of_code/2019/tests/unit/test_day_02.py) use pytest's `fixture` decorator to create a method that reads the file and returns its content.
 Pass this method as an
 argument into your test method.

 Use the following code to provide fixtures in your test: